Floyd County DUI Lawyer - Floyd County DUI Attorney

 The Law Office of Richard Lawson is a Georgia law firm that specializes in DUI Defense.
 Our founder, Richard Lawson, began his career as a North Georgia DUI prosecutor over 20 years ago.
 That means he knows both sides of your case and exactly what to expect.
 He is Georgia's top-rated DUI Attorney.
 Check out his reviews on Avvo, and then contact our office for a free consultation.

-If you are arrested for DUI in Georgia, you (or your Floyd County DUI Attorney) needs to file a request for an Administrative License Suspension (ALS) Hearing.
+If you are arrested for DUI in Georgia, you (or your Floyd County DUI Attorney) needs to file a request for an Administrative License Suspension (ALS) Hearing or an ignition interlock device.
 The fee to file for the hearing is $150.
 If the hearing is not requested or is not requested in the required timeframe, your license will be suspended.
 If you refused the State's test of your breath, blood, or urine, your license would be suspended for one year.
 Do not waste time in hiring an experienced Floyd County DUI Lawyer or a DUI Lawyer in Rome GA.

 What to Do if You Were Arrested for DUI in Floyd County

 Being arrested and charged with DUI and not having a clue how your case will impact your life can be a nerve-wracking experience.
 There is a lot of misinformation about DUI, and many attorneys who promote themselves as "DUI Attorneys."